 - If dividend stocks are on your radar, look for a yield over 5%, but a pay-out ratio below 100%.

 Screening for stocks based on the filters above will produce a list of trade candidates.
 Usually, all are not worthy of investment though.

 Third Screening – charts of the stocks

 View charts of the stocks produced by the screeners above.
 The next criteria for stock investment are:

-- Only buy stocks at the major long-term support area.
-We want to buy stocks at cheap prices (compared to historical values), not expensive prices.
+- Only look for stocks at the major long-term support area.
+We want to invest in stocks at cheap prices (compared to historical values), not expensive prices.
 Investment trades don’t require a stop loss, but you should have a price in mind where you get out if conditions don’t improve for the stock.
 An investment doesn’t mean you hold it forever if it doesn’t do what you expect.
 Have a low tolerance for stocks that keep dropping.

 This brings us to one final guideline on how to pick stocks:

 - If buying at the support line planning to exit just below the resistance line, the upside potential should outweigh the downside risk.
 In many cases, market strategists find the ideal risk/reward ratio for their investments to be approximately 1:3, or three units of expected return for every unit of additional risk.
 Investors can manage risk/reward more directly using stop-loss and take-profit orders.